FenryrMKIII/huberman-podcast/Episode 17 - How to Control Your Metabolism by Thyroid and Growth Hormone/epsiode 17 - key takeaways.md

-# Key takeaway 1 : Salutogenesis or seeing half-full rather than half-empty
-Salutogenesis is the opposite side of the pathogenic model.
-In the pathogenic model, one exhibits a particular behavior because it will keep him from being sick, ...
-Salutogenesis is considering this same behavior but with the mindset that it will draw him toward a healthy state.

-And it's not just semantic.
-Remember in a previous episode, if people were told that this or that behavior was good for them, analysis showed that they would get increased benefits compared to a people that were not told that.

-And apparently, the best approach is to combine both models when undertaking a behavior.

-# Key takeaway 2 : Testosterone and estrogen ratios are important
-Testosterone and estrogen are sex steroids.
-They are produce by everyone.
-And it's their ratios that is important and that will drive many things like well-being, optimism, anxiety, sexual behavior, ...

-Therefore, optimizing hormones comes to optimizing ratios of testosterone and estrogen.

-# Key takeway 3 : Competition promotes testosterone releases
-Sex steroids hormones (testosterone and estrogen) are released from the adrenals.
-And competition promotes the releases of testosterone and its derivates.
-And it's a two-way streets like many things in the human body i.e. testosterone influences competition.

-# Key takeaway 4 : Testosterone fights anxiety, promotes novelty seeking and competitive interactions

-# Key takeaway 5 : Amygdala as the center of threat detection and testosterone as its modulator
-The amygdala if often refer to as the center of fear.
-According to Huberman, it's more like a center of threat detection.
-It's what what sets one's threshold about what is too much or scary.

-And testosterone binds to the amygdala and is able to change that threshold.

-# Key takeaway 6 : Testosterone and estrogen are both needed for libido
-High levels of testosterone promotes sex seeking behavior in both males and females.
-But estrogen levels will promote receptivity to mating in females.
-And in males, estrogen are necessary for libido.
-Without estrogen, males lose all libido.
-So again it's the ratio that is important.

-# Key takeaway 7 : Does the act of sex increase testosterone ?
-A nuanced answer
-Watching sex increases testosterone slightly (10%).
-The act of sex increases testosterone significanly (70%).
-Abstinence during a week or sex without ejaculation increases testosterone tremendously (400%).

-# Key takeaway 8 : New (or expecting) father ?
-Congrats!
-You are 50% lower in testosterone
-Some bevhiors lower testosterone and estrogen.
-For example, becoming (or expecting to become) a father significantly lowers testosterone.
-While there will be an increase in prolactin.

-And this has for consequence e.g. that fathers usually put more body fat.

-Also, again, two-way streets.
-Parenting more, being closer to the child will reinforce this decrease in testosterone/increase in prolactin.
-And the oppositve (being away from the child) will reduce the time-window during which the testosterone is decreased (and prolactin decreased) and the male will therefore be able to resume to sex seeking behavior sooner.

 # Key takeaway 9 : Human pheromones
 Hormone = chemical that impacts things within the host.
 Pheromone = chemical that impacts things outside the host (e.g. female from the same species).